hfgaser/Educational-App-For-Kids/README.md

-# Educational App For Kids
+# Learning App For Kids
- Educational app for kids made with Android Studio (Java)
+ Learning app for kids made with Android Studio (Java)